textpattern/textpattern.github.io/administration/files-panel.md

 File size isn't there as an info (nor in the file catalogue).
 But you needn't enter it manually (for example in the description) for it is included as an option in the file-related tags.
 See there.

-### Replace a file {#replace-a-file .sectionedit3#replace_a_file}

-If you need to **replace a file** (for there is a corrected or optimized file or a new version and no need to keep the old one) you simply use the small “Replace file” dialogue.
-It's working the same way as “upload” but doesn't create a new content element and instead replaces the file in the current one.
-(Note: Even if your replacement file has another filename - e.g. your version number - it will be saved in the files-folder with the name of the replaced file.
-This is *different* from replacing an image's file.)

 ## List of existing files